 |Cloud Service Compatibility||Number of identified cloud service compatibility issues||Info||> 0|

-Refer to SonarQube’s metric definitions for more detailed definitions.
+See SonarQube’s Metric Definitions for more detailed definitions.

-To learn more about the custom code quality rules executed by Cloud Manager, please refer to the document Custom Code Quality Rules.
+To learn more about the custom code quality rules run by Cloud Manager, see Custom Code Quality Rules.

 The quality scanning process is not perfect and will sometimes incorrectly identify issues which are not actually problematic.
 This is referred to as a false positive.